Alexander-Research-Labs/Stock-Screener/README.md

 **Contenders** - tickers that cleared both the F-Score gate and the V-Score discount bar, ranked by composite score.

-**No contenders** - if nothing cleared the bar, the top contenders and their scores aren't posted.
+**No contenders** - if nothing cleared the bar, the top contenders and their scores aren't posted; "runner ups" are posted instead.

 **Strongest businesses** - the top 5 by F-Score alone, regardless of valuation.